umutsevdi/graduate-information-system/README.md

 <img src="img/profile3.png">

 ### 3.4- My Class
-Each graduated user can see posts spesific to their faculty.
+Each graduated user can see posts specific to their faculty.
 And also users can see people they graduated with.

 <img src="img/class.png">